-As one who has been married for almost 50 years (8 months away) now, My wife and I both agree that marriage can be hard.
+Having been married for 53 years, my wife and I both agree that marriage can be hard.
 We’ve had our ups and downs, our good days, and not so good days, as well as many great days.
 We have no unkind words or thoughts about those who do not stay married, simply because we do not know everyone's situation.
 We are grateful we have remained married these many years, but agree it is not an easy task.

 Of course, the Lord never promised everything would be easy.